msssk/dgrid/CONTRIBUTING.md

 In order to have your commits merged into the main repository, you need to create a pull request.
 The instructions for this can be found in the GitHub Help Article [Creating a Pull Request][].
 Essentially you do the following:

-1. Go to the site for your repository.
+1. Go to the site for your repository
-2. Click the Pull Request button.
+2. Click the Pull Request button
-3. Select the feature branch from your repository.
+3. Select the feature branch from your repository
-4. Enter a title and description of your pull request mentioning the corresponding [bug database][] ticket in the description.
+4. Enter a title and description of your pull request mentioning the corresponding [bug database][issue tracker] ticket in the description
-5. Review the commit and files changed tabs.
+5. Review the commit and files changed tabs
 6. Click `Send Pull Request`

 You will get notified about the status of your pull request based on your GitHub settings.